Skip to main content

 sam init [OPTIONS]

-When this command is run with no options, it runs in interactive mode and prompts you to provide the necessary information to set up a SAM application.
+When this command is run with no options, it runs in interactive mode.
+It first prompts you to choose between configuring your project in the terminal or through a browser-based interface.

 Optionally, you can skip all the questions by providing the --skip option.
 This option uses the provided or default values for all the questions.